-The only equipment needed for this dish is an instant pot or a pressure cooker- this saves so much time and effort as it makes the dish essentially a one pot meal.
+The only equipment needed to make this dish is an instant pot or a pressure cooker- which saves so much time and effort as it makes the dish essentially a one pot meal.
 The meat is browned in the pot, then set aside, the onion, garlic, and spices are added, along with tomato paste and lemon zest, and lastly the beef and potatoes are added and left to cook on medium heat for 30 minutes.
 The instant pot really does all the work for you and reduces so much added cooking time!

 The spices used to flavour the meat are salt and pepper, turmeric, garam masala, cumin, coriander, cayenne pepper, smoked paprika, and hot curry powder.
 These Indian spices do not only result in a fragrant and flavourful dish, but a healthy one too!
 Cumin has been used as a traditional medicine as it is a great source of iron and antioxidants, and has been shown to exhibit anti-inflammatory properties.
 This beef curry also includes Turmeric, which not only adds a lovely yellowy orange colour, but many medicinal properties too!
 It has been used in India for thousands of years as not only a spice, but as a medicine too.
 Its main active ingredient is curcumin, which has anti-inflammatory properties and can aid in digestion, and help reduce or even stop the growth of cancer cells in the body.